 On the first launch, FontBase will be empty and have no fonts in it.
 The app will suggest you add your system fonts or drag and drop a folder with fonts, to start using them.
 When you add any fonts to the app, by default, they are copied to the FontBase root folder, which is by default located at

 /Users/USERNAME/FontBase on Mac, and

 C:/Users/USERNAME/FontBase on Windows.
 So, if you want to add any fonts to the app, you can simply copy them to this folder, too.
 When you add your system fonts, as the app suggests at the first startup, they will be also simply copied into that folder, so when you install new fonts manually, they will not be displayed in FontBase.
-To enable this feature, you need to use the Watched folders setting, which is described further below.
+To enable this feature, you need to use the Watched folders setting.

 After you have added some fonts, you already can search for fonts, explore the specimen page, organize your fonts into collections, apply different styles, and much more.
 When you need to use some fonts in other apps, you simply need to enable them, by clicking on the grey circle near a font's name.
 When the circle becomes green, the font is ready to use in any of your apps.

 All the fonts are added to FontBase in an inactive state.
 To activate a font, you need to click on the circle at the left side of the font's name.
 Most of the apps (Photoshop, Sketch and other) should recognize the activation immediately and display the newly activated fonts in the font list right after the activation.
 If your app for some reason does not display the activated font immediately, try relaunching it.

 All the fonts activated in FontBase are active while FontBase is open.
 When you close the app, all the fonts are deactivated: this way you can easily deactivate all the fonts you have used during your work.
 When you launch FontBase the next time, all the fonts, that were active before you closed the app, will be re-activated again and you can start using them.